 Health & Counseling

 Our on-campus Health & Counseling Center provides medical and mental health services for students.
 Staffed by healthcare professionals, the HCC is open to all students, and most services are free under our Student Health Insurance Plan.
 It's also the home of the Center for Advocacy, Prevention and Empowerment, a support service for victims of sexual assault.

 We're invested in providing a safe, healthy environment for our students, and Campus Safety is always on call, ready to respond within minutes.
 In addition to the 95 Blue Light Emergency Phones located all over campus, Safety officers are available to provide a walking escort after hours.

 Our Student Disability Services provide equal access for students with disabilities, ensuring all programs and activities are available for every student on campus.
 Additionally, our Learning Effectiveness Program helps students with learning differences achieve at a high academic level.

 Life On & Off Campus

-Once on campus, you'll be surrounded by fellow Pioneers in a dedicated community of scholars and adventurers.
+Once on campus, you'll be surrounded by fellow DU students in a dedicated community of scholars and adventurers.
 Take some time to research the Denver area and all that Colorado has to offer, from the nearby Washington Park and Pearl Street districts to our city's bustling downtown and the Rocky Mountains to the west.

-Measles, Mumps and Rubella and Meningococcal.
+Measles, Mumps and Rubella, Meningococcal Disease, and Influenza: